Completing Your Onboarding

 Step 2 — Income

 Enter your monthly take-home salary (post-tax).
 If you have other income sources (freelance, rental, etc.), add each one separately.
 FUMONEY uses this to calculate your monthly surplus.
+After onboarding, you can manage every income source — and see growth projections — on the dedicated Income page.
+See Tracking Your Income for the full guide.

 Enter post-tax (in-hand) salary, not your CTC.
 CTC includes PF, gratuity, and other deductions that are not actually spendable.